nxp-imx/meta-nxp-connectivity/README.md

 # How to build Matter application

-The Matter application has be installed into the Yocto image defaultly, but the software are based on project Matter TE9.
-If you want use the latest SVE versions, you shoule build it separately.
-Run the commands below to download the Matter application code And switch to SVE branch:
+The Matter application has be installed into the Yocto image defaultly.
+If you want build it separately.
+Run the commands below to download the Matter application code and switch to v1.0 branch:

     $ mkdir ${MY_Matter_Apps}     # this is top level directory of this project
     $ cd ${MY_Matter_Apps}
     $ git clone https://github.com/NXPmicro/matter.git
-    $ cd connectedhomeip
+    $ cd matter
     $ git checkout -t origin/v1.0-branch-imx
     $ git submodule update --init